BartoszKalota/Furry-game/README.md

 https://bartoszkalota.github.io/Furry-game/

 # Information
-You control the **Furry** on the board and collect coins.
+You control the **Furry** on the board (with keyboard arrows) and collect coins.
+The coins appear in random fields.
 Collision with board edges ends the game.

 # Technologies
 * JS (ES6)